 - Double cradle hold.
 Each baby lies in the crook of your elbow on their sides so they are facing toward the breast.
 Their bodies criss-cross in your lap.
 Use pillows under your elbows for support.

 - Cradle and clutch hold.
 Nurse one baby in a cradle hold and the other in clutch hold.
 The head of the baby in clutch hold lines up with the feet of the baby in the cradle hold.

 - Lying down.
 Lying on your back, put two pillows under your head and shoulders.
 Cradle a baby in each arm, with their bodies on top of yours, their knees meeting in the center.
 You will need pillows at your sides to support your arms.

-Mothers of twins soon figure out a favorite position and a favorite place for simultaneous feedings.
-This might be a big easy chair, or a big recliner with wide armrests, or it might be a corner of the couch, where an older sibling can sit by mom and read a story while the babies nurse.
+Mothers of twins soon figure out a favorite position and a favorite place for their breastfeeding twins to nurse.
+This might be a big easy chair or a big recliner with wide armrests, or it might be a corner of the couch, where an older sibling can sit by mom and read a story while the babies nurse.